-Looking to give cabin fever the boot?
-These fun and free outdoor family fests keep everyone entertained.
+Celebrate Wisconsin’s snowy season with spirited events throughout the state.
+These fun and free outdoor family fests are sure to keep everyone in your group entertained.

 This city-wide festival in late January brings the area together for some frosty fun.
-Families will enjoy ice sculpting, a large toboggan run, performances, a fireworks show, 5K run/walk, crafts, penguin egg hunt and much more.
-With two full days and two nights’ worth of fun, there’ll be plenty to keep the kids entertained.
+Families will enjoy ice sculpting, performances, a firework show, 5K run/walk, crafts, penguin egg hunt and much more.
+With a whole week’s worth of fun, there’ll be plenty to keep the kids entertained.

-Combat cabin fever with 24 different activities during this one-day winter festival in downtown Wausau.
-Sports enthusiasts will like ice skating and curling, and families will appreciate story time, arts and crafts and a visit from “Frozen” characters Ana and Elsa.
+Embrace the winter weather with tons of activities during this one-day winter festival in downtown Wausau.
+Sports enthusiasts will like ice skating and curling, and families will appreciate kids ice castle building, sled dog demonstrations and free cookies for everyone!

-With a full roster of events spanning nearly two weeks, Lake Geneva’s Winterfest is certainly a celebration of the season.
-A winter carnival, snow race and chili cook-off dot the schedule, along with the ever-popular snow sculpting competition featuring 15 teams from all across the U.S. vying to be champion.
+With a full roster of events spanning five days, Lake Geneva’s Winterfest is certainly a celebration of the season.
+A winter carnival, snow race and chili cook-off dot the schedule, along with the ever-popular snow sculpting competition featuring teams from all across the U.S. vying to be champion.

 Sporty types will appreciate this fest chock-full of active endeavors.
 Kids can try ice bowling, archery, a dog sled dash and snowshoe baseball.
 Not up for participating?
-Just sit back and relax and watch snow sculpting, enjoy a horse-drawn ride, check out the recliner race or cap off this fun-filled day thawing out by the bonfire.
+Just sit back and relax and watch snow sculpting, enjoy a horse-drawn ride, check out the recliner race and cap off this fun-filled day by the bonfire.